-Materials and parts manufactured in Brazil, China, the Czech Republic, Italy, Mexico, and the United Kingdom are now sent to seven plants here in the United States for assembly and final touches before heading to dealers, distributors, shops and jobsites across the county.
+Materials and parts manufactured in Brazil, China, the Czech Republic, Italy, Mexico, and the United Kingdom are now sent to seven plants here in the United States for assembly and final touches before heading to dealers, distributors, shops, and jobsites across the county.
 Perhaps most importantly, bringing the final steps of the manufacturing process back to the USA has resulted in the creation of roughly 500 new jobs for American workers.

 Visiting the DeWalt North Carolina Plant

 We got a chance to visit the North Carolina plant last year.
 It started in October 2013 with assembly lines transferred from Mexico.
 DeWalt uses about 65,000 sq. ft. of a 1.2 million sq. ft. facility for manufacturing.
 The rest of that space is used for distribution.
-The new plant has reduced the lead time on equipment to the end user to nearly zero—down from around two weeks.
-A nifty fact: The building actual has a line within it that sits atop the North Carolina and South Carolina border!
+The new plant has reduced the lead time on equipment to the end-user to nearly zero—down from around two weeks.
+A nifty fact: The building actually has a line within it that sits atop the North Carolina and South Carolina border!

-On our visit we saw DeWalt teams making 18V reciprocating saws and also impact driver and drill/driver kits.
-We also got to see machines that have been online since February 2014 making making armature motors 24/7—over 42,000 motor assemblies per week!
-Of course, possibly the coolest thing we got to do on our trip was build our own DeWalt XR Hammer Drill and run them through QC testing.
+On our visit, we saw DeWalt teams making 18V reciprocating saws and also impact driver and drill/driver kits.
+We also got to see machines that have been online since February 2014 making armature motors 24/7—over 42,000 motor assemblies per week!
+Of course, possibly the coolest thing we got to do on our trip was building our own DeWalt XR Hammer Drill and run them through QC testing.
 The line goal was 120 tools/hour for these products…something we probably didn’t help with our clumsy intervention.

 We started by assembling the case and securing the transmission.
-Then we loaded the flash memory for the tool and tested it for torque, hammer drill mode and clutch control.
-Finally, we added the belt clip and bit holder, added the labels and stickers and packaged up the tool for sale.
+Then we loaded the flash memory for the tool and tested it for torque, hammer drill mode, and clutch control.
+Finally, we added the belt clip and bit holder, added the labels and stickers, and packaged up the tool for sale.

 What Does Made in the USA Mean to Joe Pro?

 End users have taken notice.
 Despite political leanings, we’re a very patriotic country, and most of us want to buy USA-made products when we can.
 Many of us are willing to pay a little more for it if we need to.
 There’s still a sense that tools made by Americans are of a higher quality than those produced overseas.
-There’s certainly a confidence that comes along with the pride of owning and using American-made products.
+There’s certainly confidence that comes along with the pride of owning and using American-made products.

 DeWalt has seen the value of bringing jobs back to the U.S. through this program and has plans to continue expanding it.
 2015 saw more than 62 million units produced under the DeWalt Made in the USA with Global Materials effort.
-With the ability to handle steel and cast machining in house, DeWalt currently produces plastics, motors, and powered gearing in their seven US based plants.
+With the ability to handle steel and cast machining in-house, DeWalt currently produces plastics, motors, and powered gearing in their seven US-based plants.